Glowing Eyes (film)

 Glowing Eyes (alternative title: Porn Theatre) (La chatte à deux têtes) is a 2002 French drama film directed by and starring Jacques Nolot.
 It was screened in the Un Certain Regard section at the 2002 Cannes Film Festival.
-The film has been cited as a favorite by filmmaker John Waters, who presented it as his annual selection within the 2005 Maryland Film Festival.
+The film has been cited as a favorite by filmmaker John Waters, who presented it as his annual selection within the 2005 Maryland Film Festival and selected it for his 2006 anthology series John Waters Presents Movies That Will Corrupt You.

 Plot

 In a decrepit Parisian porn film theatre, a fifty-year-old man and a young projectionist begin a tentative relationship, observed by the world-weary Italian-born cashier at the ticket booth.